saintmalik/blog.saintmalik.me/blog/2023-12-21-keyless-s3-access.md

 ### 👉 Step 4: Prep your code and remove the credentials

-You can start by removing your codes that calls for AWS credential keys.
+You can start by removing your codes that call for AWS credential keys.

-Here is a sample of the usage with the aws-sdk/client-s3 v3. listing objects in your s3 using crendentials keys.
+Here is a sample of the usage with the aws-sdk/client-s3 v3. listing objects in your s3 using credential keys.

 ```js title="app.js"
 const { S3Client, ListObjectsV2Command } = require("@aws-sdk/client-s3");